My application for protection status was rejected

 You can lodge an appeal against some or all of the measures related to the OQTF.
 Your action for annulment must reach the administrative tribunal before the expiration of the period.

-Assistance from a lawyer or an association
+Assistance from a lawyer

 To help you in the appeal process against an OQTF, you can consult specialised associations such as La Cimade.